UTSA Student-Athlete Advisory Committee Constitution

 The mission of this committee is to create a representative group of student-athletes that will improve communication and interaction among student-athletes and the athletic administration, as well as campus and community leaders.

-The University of Texas at San Antonio Student-Athlete Advisory Committee is affiliated with the Southland Conference (SLC) and NCAA Student-Athlete Advisory Committees.
+The University of Texas at San Antonio Student-Athlete Advisory Committee is affiliated with Conference USA (C-USA) and NCAA Student-Athlete Advisory Committees.
 At each level, the purpose of the committee remains the same, but is unique in its own way:

 NCAA Purpose “... to receive information on and explanations of NCAA activities and legislation and, in consultation with former NCAA officers, to review and react to topics referred to it buy other Association committees and NCAA Council.”

-SLC Purpose “... to receive information on and explanation of NCAA and SLC activities and legislation and, in consultation with SLC officers, to review and react to topics referred to it buy other SLC committees.”
+Conference USA Purpose “... to receive information on and explanation of NCAA and C-USA activities and legislation and, in consultation with C-USA officers, to review and react to topics referred to it by other C-USA committees.”

 UTSA Purpose “... to gather and discuss information regarding matters affecting the well-being of student-athletes at The University of Texas at San Antonio and to emit its judgment on these matters to the appropriate parties.”